HOW TO PLAY CHESS

 • It cannot move forward if a piece is blocking the square in front of it.

-NEXT LET'S LEARN ABOUT NIGHT
+NEXT LET'S LEARN ABOUT KNIGHT

 Knights in chess are the most unique.
 They move in a 'L' shape in all directions.
 This peculiar movement allows them to basically jump over pieces.